 Don’t do your usual workout.
-If you do run, make it shorter, with less hills, or go slower.
+If you do run, make it shorter, with fewer hills, or go slower.
 Be sure to go to bed early and get plenty of sleep.
-This is the time your body has to repair itself so don’t deprive it of much needed sleep and rest.
+This is the time your body has to repair itself so don’t deprive it of much-needed sleep and rest.

 If you can get your legs warm, either through a hot bath or light exercise, take time to stretch through sore muscles if you can.
 While you don’t want it to hurt, slightly stretching and moving the muscle will encourage it to recover.